Cleanroom Classification Standards

 Aerospace Cleanrooms

-Per ASTM E2352, aerospace cleanrooms must meet International Organization of Standards (ISO) 14644-1, starting from a minimum ISO Class 7/Federal Standard 209 Class 10,000 requirement.
-More extreme standards apply for highly sensitive applications, where airborne particle concentrations must be strictly controlled such as in the development of spacecraft hardware, fine electronics, or optical devices.
+Per ASTM E2352, aerospace cleanrooms must meet ISO 14644-1 standards, starting from a minimum ISO Class 7 (Federal Standard 209 Class 10,000) requirement.
+More stringent standards apply for highly sensitive applications, where airborne particle concentrations must be strictly controlled, such as in the development of spacecraft hardware, fine electronics, or optical devices.

 Medical Cleanrooms

-Medical device production, assembly, and packaging have different cleanliness requirements, and often fall under separate classifications.
-Most medical device manufacturing cleanrooms must comply with ISO 5-8 standards, per ISO 14644-1, while medical device packaging requires ISO 7-8.
-All medical device cleanrooms must also comply with ISO 13485:2016 which designates a quality management system to ensure product quality and assess risk throughout the device’s lifetime.
+Device production, assembly, and packaging each carry different cleanliness requirements and often fall under separate classifications.
+Most medical device manufacturing cleanrooms must comply with ISO 5–8 standards per ISO 14644-1, while medical device packaging typically requires ISO 7–8.
+In addition, all medical device cleanrooms must also comply with ISO 13485:2016, which designates a quality management system to ensure product quality and assess risk throughout the device’s lifetime.

 Plastics Cleanrooms

-Plastics cleanrooms typically fall within an ISO 14644-1 Class 7-8, but are also managed by ASTM Standards.
-Depending on the types of plastics being used and the application of the products, more safeguards will need to be in place to limit contamination.
+Plastics cleanrooms typically fall within an ISO 14644-1 Class 7-8, and are also managed by ASTM Standards.
+The type of plastic and its intended application determine how much additional contamination control the cleanroom requires.
 For example, plastic used in packaging of medical devices will require more aseptic control than plastic manufactured for building products.

 Plastics cleanrooms are also sensitive to static electricity.
 Similar to medical device and aerospace cleanrooms, ESD-safe materials should be used to protect products and employees within the cleanroom environment.